realA10001986/Time-Circuits-Display/README.md

 2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
 This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
 Detailed build information is in [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino).

  *Important: After a firmware update, the displays might stay dark or display "WAIT" for up to a minute after reboot.
-Do NOT unplug the clock during this time.*
+Do NOT unplug the TCD during this time.*

 ### Audio file installation

 The firmware comes with a number of sound files which need to be installed separately.
 These sound files are not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio files when you update the firmware.
-Only if either a new version of the sound-pack is released, or your clock is quiet after a firmware update (what will the case if you see "WAIT" during boot), a re-installation is needed.
+Only if either a new version of the sound-pack is released, or your TCD is quiet after a firmware update (what will the case if you see "WAIT" during boot), a re-installation is needed.

-*If your clock previously ran a firmware from CircuitSetup, a re-installation of the audio files **from this repository** is required.
+*If your TCD previously ran a firmware from CircuitSetup, a re-installation of the audio files **from this repository** is required.
 You cannot use CircuitSetup's audio files with the firmware available here, or vice versa.*

 - Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card
-- power down the clock,
+- power down the TCD,
 - insert this SD card into the device's slot and
-- power up the clock.
+- power up the TCD.

-If (and only if) the **exact and complete contents of sound-pack archive** is found on the SD card, the clock will show "INSTALL AUDIO FILES?" after power-up.
+If (and only if) the **exact and complete contents of sound-pack archive** is found on the SD card, the TCD will show "INSTALL AUDIO FILES?" after power-up.
 Press ENTER briefly to toggle between "CANCEL" and "PROCEED".
 Choose "PROCEED" and hold the ENTER key for 2 seconds.

-If you, for whatever reason, chose "CANCEL", you can still invoke the installer through the [keypad menu](#how-to-install-the-default-audio-files), or by rebooting the clock.
+If you, for whatever reason, chose "CANCEL", you can still invoke the installer through the [keypad menu](#how-to-install-the-default-audio-files), or by rebooting the TCD.

 After installation, the SD card can be re-used for [other purposes](#sd-card).

 ## Short summary of first steps

-The first step is to establish access to the Config Portal in order to configure your clock.
+The first step is to establish access to the Config Portal in order to configure your TCD.

-As long as the device is unconfigured, as is the case with a brand new clock, or later if it for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "TCD-AP".
+As long as the device is unconfigured, as is the case with a brand new TCD, or later if it for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "TCD-AP".
 This is called "Access point mode", or "AP-mode".

-- Power up the clock and wait until it shows a time (which is probably wrong).
+- Power up the TCD and wait until it shows a time (which is probably wrong).
 - Connect your computer or handheld device to the WiFi network "TCD-AP".
 - Navigate your browser to http://timecircuits.local or http://192.168.4.1 to enter the Config Portal.

-If you want your clock to connect to your WiFi network, click on "Configure WiFi".
+If you want your TCD to connect to your WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

-Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+Note that the TCD requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.

-After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
+After saving the WiFi network settings, the TCD reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.

-The next step is to set the clock's time zone and actual time.
+The next step is to set the TCD's time zone and actual time.

-- If your clock is connected to a WiFi network with internet access, it will receive time information through NTP (network time protocol).
-If the clock shows a wrong time initially, don't worry: This is due to a wrong time zone.
+- If your TCD is connected to a WiFi network with internet access, it will receive time information through NTP (network time protocol).
+If the TCD shows a wrong time initially, don't worry: This is due to a wrong time zone.
 - If the internet is inaccessible (such as is the case if the TCD is in access point mode), please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc) after setting up the time zone.

-In both cases it is, again, important to set the clock's time zone.
+In both cases it is, again, important to set the TCD's time zone.
 This is done in the Config Portal, so read on.

 ### The Config Portal